SneakThePirate/DataAnalysis/README.md

 # DataAnalysis
-Holds projects for social media analysis and Vagrant VM image with tools preloaded. cc-by-sa-4.0

 Hi.
 I'm Ethan Nguyen, and I'm a rising sophmore at Vanderbilt University.
 The main goal of this project is to learn machine learning and natural languanage processing by building a Twitter sentiment analysis platform.
 Thanks to Jon Ehrman  and SyBBURE for their support.